karstenda/BlocklyPi/README.md

 # BlocklyPi

-by Iris Roelens
-and Karsten Daemen
+By Iris Roelens and Karsten Daemen.